How should one practice and enter into being an honest person?

 If you want to fulfill your duty without being slipshod and deceiving God, then you must settle the issue of being an honest person.
 While fulfilling your duty, you must accept pruning and dealing, you must accept the scrutiny of God’s Spirit, and you must practice strictly according to God’s requirements.
 If you discover that you are being slipshod in your duty, then pray to God.
 If you discover yourself trying to deceive God, then you must acknowledge this transgression.
 You cannot cover this up, and you cannot pretend, still less distort the facts to shift blame onto others.
 You need to be this serious about the things you do, and treat your every word and action in earnest.
 Be straight-talking and matter-of-fact, seek truth from facts, and do not taint your words with make-believe.
 If you discover a transgression, besides praying to God, you must also openly admit it to others.
 Do not shrink back out of concern for your own reputation.
 You should boldly face the facts.
 Practice such as this is meaningful, and it is guaranteed to be beneficial to you.
 First, it can increase your confidence in being an honest person.
 Second, it can teach you to be unafraid of humiliation, and give up your vanity and self-regard.
 Third, it can give you courage to face facts and to respect facts.
 Fourth, it can foster in you the will to be serious with the things you do.
 After practicing this way for a time, people will be far more honest in fulfilling their duty, more real in the things they do, and less false.
 In less than a few years they will become honest people who take what they do sincerely and seriously and are responsible when handling affairs.
 Such people are comparatively reliable in fulfilling their duty and doing their work.
 Only when the house of God makes use of such people can it be guaranteed that nothing will go wrong.

-from “Only Being an Honest Person Is True Repentance” in Collection of Sermons—Supply for Life
+from “Only Being an Honest Person Is True Repentance” in Sermons and Fellowship From the Man Used by God (Selections)

 Right now, you are in the process of training to become honest people.
 In the process of training, what should you pay more attention to?
 You should pay attention to knowing God, pay attention to understanding the truth, and you must achieve a real entry from the positive side.
 If you enter from the positive side, the corruption from the negative side will naturally diminish, and this is crucial.
 For example, to be an honest person, you first need to equip yourself with the reality and truth of being an honest person.
 After you have done this, the honest part of you will increase and the lies and craftiness will naturally decrease, right?
 Just like a cup filled with dirty water.
 You cannot pour it out, so what would you do?
 You must pour some clean, good water in the cup, and the good water will naturally wash out the dirty water.
 Now you must equip yourselves with the truth, and once the truth enters inside you, the negative things inside you will naturally disappear.